muhammadhassaan-solves/kubernetes-high-availability-cluster-with-multi-control-plane-setup/README.md

 <h2>Description</h2>
 Implemented a resilient Kubernetes cluster with multiple control plane nodes and an external etcd cluster to ensure high availability and fault tolerance.
-Configured HAProxy for API server load balancing, validated failover scenarios, and deployed test applications to verify cluster stability.
+Configured HAProxy for API server load balancing, deployed test application, and validated failover scenarios by simulating master node and etcd node failures.
 Developed hands-on expertise in enterprise-grade Kubernetes operations and high availability best practices. <br />

 <h2>Tools and Technologies</h2>